 It is important to address your students’ postural and movement concerns in the first six weeks of class.
 For pre-schoolers, it might be the “W sit” or toe walking.
 For older students, it could be not getting all the way over the box of their pointe shoe, not reaching to the end of their kinesphere, or slouching between exercises.
 If you allow students to start the year off with sloppy habits, they will only get harder to correct.
 Address these fundamental issues before incorporating new or advanced technical elements into class.

 - For little ones, it can be a good idea to have a set waiting posture, such as “ballet sit” (with one leg out and the other crossed over as in a Degas painting), butterfly with tall back, or a mermaid sit with legs to the side, to encourage good posture and energy in transitional moments of class.
 I like to provide students with several options that they can choose from and allow them to shift between them as needed.
-Some students have difficulty maintaining a set position for long periods of time, so giving them a few choices can be helpful.
+Some students have difficulty maintaining a set position for long periods of time, so giving them a few choices and letting them shift slightly can be helpful.

 - For older students, spend some time correcting the postural issues that come with modern life, such as swayback resulting from tight psoas muscles due to sitting too long, or hunched neck and rounded shoulders caused by texting.
 Remind students to be cognizant of their posture both while dancing and in transitional class moments.

 - During the first six weeks of class, it can be fruitful to spend significant time on conditioning exercises to help make these corrections.
 Encourage at home practice with a checklist of these exercises and incentives for completion.
-Of course, postural corrections probably won’t happen in those first six weeks, but by the early focus will help set students up for success throughout the year.
+Of course, postural corrections probably won’t happen in those first six weeks, but the early focus will help set students up for success throughout the year.
 You can track their progress with photos and videos, helping them to see the results of their hard work!